What does it mean to major in international studies?

 Why choose the Croft Institute for International Studies at UM?
 “The Croft Institute played a pivotal role in preparing me for my career.
 I chose Global Economics & Business as my tract and Latin American Studies and Spanish as my regional and language focus.
 Today, I am the CEO of a multinational fashion brand working throughout Central and South America.
 My thematic and regional concentrations at the Croft Institute have lined up quite nicely with my career choices and have helped me in all of the obvious ways.

 However, it’s often times the less obvious takeaways from Croft that students should be thankful for regardless of whether or not their future choices line up with their regional and thematic concentration.
 I’m especially grateful for the often overlooked intangibles that derive from the rigor and intentionality of the Croft syllabus, as well.
 Namely, I graduated from the Croft Institute with superior research skills, massively enhanced oral and written communication skills, and a much clearer philosophical understanding of my place as a global citizen on this planet.
 That, my friend, is simply invaluable.”

-Dr. Oliver Dinius, Associate Professor of History and Executive Director
+Dr. Oliver Dinius, Executive Director and Associate Professor of History

 Croft Institute for International Studies

 304 Croft Building